 I have been writing poems since I was about six years old.
-When I was younger, they were full of forced rhymes and traditional forms (and were usually about God or nature).
+When I was younger, they were full of forced rhymes and traditional forms.
 As a teenager, my work became much more confessional and sometimes philosophical.
 In my twenties, I started studying literature and paying attention to what other poets were doing.
-Then, my poetry discovered its potential and started to evolve.
+Then, my poetry started to evolve.

 I’d like to think that my poetry has matured and that it still continues to evolve.
-I have not been sending my words out into the word for very long, but I think they are ready to go forth and flourish, like children who have been lovingly nurtured – and who I no longer want living in my basement!
+I have not been sending my words out into the world for very long, but I think they are ready to go forth and flourish, like children who have been lovingly nurtured – and who I no longer wish to have living in my basement!

 I am co-founder and President of the Parkland Poets’ Society (Stony Plain), the Secretary of the Board for Edmonton’s Stroll of Poets’ Society, and a member-at-large for the Board of the Alberta Writers’ Guild.